SLIM IMS-MS for Characterization of Antibody Drug Conjugates (ADCs)

 Gabe Nagy, Isaac K. Attah, Christopher R. Conant, Weijing Liu, Sandilya V.B.
 Garimella, Harsha P. Gunawardena, Jared B. Shaw, Richard D. Smith, and Yehia M. Ibrahim

-The paper, published in Analytical Chemistry concludes:
+The paper, published in Analytical Chemistry, concludes:

-- The use of SLIM IMS-MS for the rapid and simultaneous characterization of the drug load profile (i.e., stoichiometric distribution of the number of conjugated drugs present on the mAb), determination of the weighted average DAR in both the heavy and light chains of a model antibody−drug conjugate, and calculation of the overall DAR of the ADCs.
+- The use of SLIM IMS-MS for the rapid and simultaneous characterization of the drug load profile (i.e., the stoichiometric distribution of the number of conjugated drugs present on the mAb), determination of the weighted average DAR in both the heavy and light chains of a model antibody–drug conjugate, and calculation of the overall DAR of the ADCs.

-- These advancements have provided greatly increased resolving power (Rp) of IMS measurements (>1000), especially as compared to commercially available IMS platforms, as well as benefiting from the ability to inject “in-SLIMâ€
+These advancements have greatly increased the resolving power (Rp) of IMS measurements (>1000), especially compared to commercially available IMS platforms, while also benefiting from the ability to inject ions “in-SLIM.”

 Analytical Chemistry 2020 92 (7), 5004-5012 DOI: 10.1021/acs.analchem.9b05209